GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 sudo service mongodb stop
 ```

-Create a directory for MongoDB and then run the MongoDB service in the background on port 80.
+Create a directory for MongoDB:

 ```bash
 sudo mkdir $HOME/db
 ```

+Run the MongoDB service in the background on port 80:

 ```bash
 sudo mongod --dbpath $HOME/db --port 80 --fork --logpath /var/tmp/mongodb
 ```

-Exit the SSH session using the `exit` command:
+Exit the SSH session and disconnect from the backend instance:

 ```bash
 exit